roe-dl/weewx-GTS/README.md

 # weewx-GTS
-XType extension for WeeWX to provide "Grünlandtemperatursumme" (a kind of growing degree days)
+XType extension for WeeWX to provide "Grünlandtemperatursumme" (a kind of growing degree days) and dayET and ET24 as the opposite to dayRain and rain24

 ## Installation instructions: